bekafreeman/pythonfordataanalysis/README.md

 # Python For Data Analysis
-My repo for all my work for my Python work
+My repo for all of my Python work

 This repo consists of the following work:
 ### Project 1: Analysing Sales Data